 The descriptive measures of another defining characteristic of a data set: how dispersed or spread out the data are.
-This measures are measures of dispersion, or measures of variation, or measures of variability.
+This measures are measures of dispersion, or measures of variability.
 The most frequently used measures of dispersions are:

 - Range

 - Percentile,

 - Quartiles

 - Box-and-Whisker Plot